Updated Dec. 23, 2019 for adding Salesforce Objects.

-- Add the Salesforce Object Updater app to your organization within Zingtree.
+- Add the Salesforce Object Insert/Update app to your organization within Zingtree.

-- On any node in your tree, have the app trigger to update the case.
+- On any node in your tree, have the app trigger to update or add a new object.

-- Any Zingtree variables that begin with sf_ will update the corresponding field in Salesforce.
+- Any Zingtree variables that begin with sf_ will write to the corresponding field in Salesforce.

 Adding a Connected App in Salesforce